MessaoudiMohammed/ediTable/README.md

 			]
 		}
 ## Button object
-Button is object where you can set your costum buttons or active edit/delete buttons, it has 2 objects, edit & delete button with default values :
+Button is object where you can set your custom buttons or active edit/delete buttons, it has 2 objects, edit & delete button with default values :
 1. edit/delete objects:
 			 -E.G: